Mixing Up Custom Paint Shades: The Basics of Color Mixing

 Ever wondered how to create your own custom paint shades?
-Mixing paint to get the perfect color for your space is easier than you think.
-All you need are a few basic colors to get started.
-With some simple color theory, you'll be whipping up custom colors in no time.
+Mixing paint to find the perfect color for your space is easier than you might think.
+With just a few basic colors and a little knowledge of color theory, you can start crafting unique shades in no time.

 Understanding Color Theory

-To mix custom paint shades, you need to understand color theory.
+To mix custom paint shades successfully, it helps to understand some fundamentals of color theory.
 The three primary colors are red, blue, and yellow.
-Mixing primary colors creates secondary colors:
+Combining them gives you secondary colors:

 - Red + Blue = Purple